vaib-dev/Courses/5-dbms/9-mongodb/3-collections.md

     local     0.78125GB
     test      0.23012GB

-**Note**:Your created database (shopdb) is not present in list.
-To display database, you need to insert at least one document into it.
+**Note**: Your created database (shopdb) is not present in the list.
+To display a database, you need to insert at least one document into it.

 ### 2. Drop Database